PLM, ERP, CRM, PIM … Oh My! Demystifying Retail Software Terminology

 Retail software terminology is much like the Wild West.
 There isn’t legislation around what software providers call themselves.
 The applications of most software solutions extend far beyond the umbrella term or acronym used to refer to them.
 This can make it challenging to identify the best software for your business.

 Say you need a product lifecycle management solution (PLM).
 To find the best PLM software for your needs, you’ll need to look beyond product lifecycle management software names, ratings, and pricing.
-You’ll also want to analyze whether the solution you’re considering has the unique features you need.
-You may need product syndication, quote customization, or the ability to interface with external suppliers… all of which are not included in most mainstream PLM solutions.
+You’ll want to analyze whether the solution you’re considering has the unique features you need.
+You may need product syndication, massive data storage capabilities, quote customization, or the ability to interface with external suppliers… all of which are not included in mainstream PLM solutions.

-There are so many different acronyms out there that it can be challenging for decision makers to understand – much less invest in – the right retail software solution to ensure their success.
+But what additional features do you need, exactly?
+How can you communicate about them with a prospective retail solution provider?
+There are so many different acronyms out there that it can be challenging to understand – much less invest in – the right retail software solution to ensure your success.

-We wrote this article to help you find the best software for your business.
-In this piece, we’ll demystify three of the most common acronyms in retail software.
+We wrote this article to help you find the best retail software for your business.
+In this piece, we’ll demystify four of the most common acronyms in retail software.
 We’ll talk about what they are, how to analyze them, and where their features secretly overlap.

 Commonly used acronyms for retail software